zthxxx/react-dev-inspector/README.md

 <br />

-We know this webpack config maybe too **complicated**, so we also provide some **integrated plugins / helper** to make you easy to use, if your project happen to be using those utils / framework.
-//It seems like the **webpack config** is too 'complicated', thus some **integrated plugins/helper** is provided for quick trial if your project happen to use these utils/framework.//
+It seems like the **webpack config** is too 'complicated', thus some **integrated plugins / helper** is provided for quick trial if your project happen to use these utils / frameworks.

-So here list some ways below for alternative the `raw webpack config` :
+So here are some ways for alternative the `raw webpack config` listed below:
-//So here is some ways for alternative the 'raw webpack config' listed below://

 <br />